Hoover High School (Ohio): Music

-Hoover High School has a music program which is split into instrumental and vocal music departments.

 The instrumental music department consists of many performing ensembles.
 In fall, the band members participate in the Viking Marching Band which marches in all Hoover football games, OMEA marching competitions, and the Pro Football Hall of Fame Grand Parade.
 The band received an 'Excellent' rating at the OMEA state finals adjudicated competition in 2013, 2014, and 2015.
-In 2016, 2018, 2019, 2021, 2022, 2023, and 2024, they received a 'Superior' rating.
-When football season ends, the band splits up into a Concert Band (C) and a Symphonic Band (AA).
+When football season ends, the band splits up into a Concert Band and Symphonic Band.
 Both bands have consistently received superior ratings at OMEA non-marching competitions.
-Other ensembles in the instrumental department include Pep Band, two Jazz Bands, String Orchestra, and Full Orchestra as well as numerous small ensembles.
+Other ensembles in the instrumental department include Pep Band, two jazz bands, String Orchestra, and Full Orchestra as well as numerous small ensembles.
 The band and orchestra students take trips to places such as Walt Disney World and Universal Studios Orlando every two years.

 The choirs in the vocal department are the Concert Choir, Symphonic Choir, Men's Chorus, Women's Chorus, Hi-Notes, Lo-Notes, Women's Chorale, and the elite Hi-Lo's ensemble.
-The Hoover Choirs Director is Mr. Doug Beery.
 The Symphonic Choir, Men’s Chorus, and Women’s Chorus consistently earn Superior and Excellent ratings at District and State Contests.
 Along with these choirs, the vocal music department puts on an annual musical.
 They also put on the annual Spring Sing concert, which highlights all ensembles in the district as well, musical numbers by the years' seniors, and several poems.